Expensify/App/docs/articles/expensify-classic/settings/Set-Notifications.md

 ## What is the best way to ensure emails are not accidentally marked as Spam?

-For server-level spam detection, it’s best to use DKIM and SPF verification rather than solely relying on the sender’s IP address.
-Expensify's emails are signed and encrypted to prevent spoofing.
+For server-level spam detection, the safest approach to allowlisting email from Expensify is to verify DKIM and SPF, rather than solely relying on the third-party reputation of the sending IP address.

 {% include faq-end.md %}